Traditional Vietnamese wedding: The Proposal and Engagement

 The ceremony was mainly used to announce that the arrangement is confirmed and the wedding shall happen; usually the bride and groom will have no final say in the matter, but some are consulted based on many factors such as interests and horoscopes.
 It was not unusual for the future bride and groom to meet for the first time on the day of their engagement.
-However, in the last few decades, the practice of arranged marriages became obsolete, and the engagement ceremony is barely practiced.
+However, in the last few decades, the practice of arranged marriages became obsolete, and the engagement ceremony is barely practised.
 Those that still celebrate the ceremony typically do so as a means to simply announce the engagement; it is a general party that kickstarts the upcoming wedding.